tanveerm176/FICS-Compose/README.md

 # FICS-Compose

-FICS is an interactive Android app that functions as an investment simulation platform for the fixed income market.
+FICS (Fixed Income for College Students) is an interactive Android app that functions as an investment simulation platform for the fixed income market.
 Our target audience consists of young adults with a basic understanding of investing, as well as financial educators looking for engaging resources for their students.